cesar-douady/open-lmake/doc/src/config.md

 The default value is mentioned in ().

+### `colors` : Dynamic (reasonably readable)

+Open-lmake generate colorized output if it is connected to a terminal (and if it understands the color escape sequences) (cf. [video-mode](video_mode.html)).

+This attribute is a `pdict` with one entry for each symbolic color.
+Each entry is a 2-tuple of 3-tuple's.
+The first 3-tuple provides the color in normal video mode (black/white) and the second one the color in reverse video (white/black).
+Each color is a triplet RGB of values between 0 and 255.

 ### `disk_date_precision` : Static (`0.010`)

 This attribute instruct open-lmake to take some margin (expressed in seconds) when it must rely on file dates to decide about event orders.